Decentralized Payment Clearing using Blockchain and Optimal Bidding: Introduction

 Clearing mechanisms and default resolution procedures are fundamental to the functioning of the financial system.
 Through such mechanisms, payments of obligations are made.
 If a claim is defaulted upon, the obligee will record losses and may default on its own liabilities.
 Such a chain of defaults is referred to as default contagion.
 This is a specific form of systemic risk; the study of which has proliferated since the 2007-2009 financial crisis due to the large economic costs of that event.
 In the last few years, decentralized finance (i.e., the replacement of traditional financial intermediaries with blockchain-based systems) has grown from the foundations of Satoshi Nakamoto's whitepaper proposing a decentralized cash system~\cite{bitcoin}.
 In this paper, we consider a decentralized clearing system which endogenizes the default resolution process so as to automate the payment of obligations and resolve disputes.

 The rest of the paper is organized as follows.
 We complete this introduction with a review of relevant literature in Section~\ref{sec:intro-lit}, provide specific motivations for blockchain clearing systems in Section~\ref{sec:intro-motivation}, and highlight the key contributions of this work in Section~\ref{sec:intro-contrib}.
+We provide a broad overview of the financial scope of our work within Section~\ref{sec:overview}.
 In Section~\ref{sec:centralized}, we present the model of financial network and default contagion in a centralized clearing system as introduced in the Eisenberg-Noe framework~\cite{EN01}.
 We further consider the clearing with bankruptcy costs as in~\cite{RV13} and collateral as presented in~\cite{veraart-compression,amini-compression}.
 In Section~\ref{sec:decentralized}, we consider a decentralized clearing system where, instead of a single central authority, a blockchain system for clearing is considered which is supported by a set of \emph{external} miners.
 In Section~\ref{sec:bidding}, we study the formulation of the optimal bidding strategies for each firm in the financial network as the result of a non-cooperative game and as a Pareto optimal strategy.
 Section~\ref{sec:conclusion} concludes.